Red-Light Safety Camera Program Overview

 - Cameras also record a 12-second digital video of the violation, including six seconds prior to and six seconds after running the red light.

 - NOTE: The red light enforcement equipment does not control or have the ability to change the timing of traffic signals or the length of the yellow light.

 How much does this program cost the City and taxpayers?

 Nothing.
 The red-light safety camera program is set up to be fully funded through the fines paid by red-light runners.
 Taxpayers are not being asked to pay for the system.
 Proceeds from the ticket fines will go to Pitt County Schools.
 It is worth noting that the estimated cost to each community for a single traffic fatality is estimated to be in the millions, according to the Federal Highway Administration.
 However, as driver behavior changes and the number of crashes decrease, the City and taxpayers could see a reduction in emergency and other expenses.

-Where will the red-light safety cameras be located?
+Where are the red-light safety cameras located?

 Following an analysis of red-light running violations and collisions, the City of Greenville identified five intersections for the red-light safety cameras.
 They include:

 - Arlington Boulevard and Fire Tower Road

 - Arlington Boulevard and Greenville Boulevard

 No. In fact, there have been several court rulings in support of road safety cameras.
 To learn more about these, take a look at this Constitutionality of Red-Light Cameras document.